Catalin-Ripanu/HW3_PCOM/README.md

 # HW3_PCOM

-A Project which demanded implementing a Client in C++ connecting to a server using REST API.
+A Project which demanded a Client implementation in C++ which can connect to a server using REST API.

 In the source files are the implementations, with the more important parts of the program logic being commented.
 In the header files are the definitions/declarations of structures and functions used in the source files.